Are you looking for the best BMX knee pads?

 Note: You may need to adjust them from time to time (because of the strapless design) if you pedal a lot, but that’s something that you’ll need to do with almost all BMX knee pads.

-Price: $69.99 (may vary)
+Price: $60.00 (may vary)

-3. Shadow Invisa Light Knee Pads
+GET YOUR CHARGE KNEE PADS4.
+Shadow Invisa Light Knee Pads (Super Lightweight)

 Okay, these are the ones that I briefly mentioned above, the slimmest and thinnest knee pads that fit under tight jeans without restricting knee motion and compromising your style.